mdinicola/ansible-aws-cli-linux/README.md

-# ansible-aws-cli-linux
+# ansible-aws-tools-linux
-Ansible playbook to provision the AWS CLI tool on a Linux server
+Ansible modules for installing, updating, and removing AWS tools on Linux

+It provisions the following tools:
+- AWS CLI